 Step two – understand what you can and can’t do

 Check latest government guidance on meeting and rehearsing in person.
 This changes, so keep relevant links handy and look at them regularly, certainly before making changes or taking decisions.
-Also consider local variations to lockdown measures (see below).

-Our Can my group get back to in-person activities? resource tells you what you can and can’t do and will give you a summary of the current situation, including numbers allowed to meet.
+Our Can my group get back to in-person activities? resource tells you what you can and can’t do and will always give you a summary of the current situation, including numbers allowed to meet.

 On 14 September, in England (and in similar versions in the other nations of the UK) the ‘rule of six’ was introduced for social gatherings.
-The Department of Digital, Culture, Media and Sport (DCMS) (England) have clarified (17 September) that planned risk assessed activity by organisations, provided there is no mingling, can continue to go ahead, under their performing arts guidance.
+The Department of Digital, Culture, Media and Sport (DCMS) (England) clarified (17 September) that planned risk assessed activity by organisations, provided there is no mingling, could continue to go ahead, under their performing arts guidance.
 We only note this here to illustrate that the guidance and rules created for individuals are often or even usually distinct from those created for organisations; it is these latter ones which are relevant for music groups (all UK nations).

 Specifically about the ‘rule of six’, as it does also apply in other nations, the DCMS guidance is confusing by referring to ‘sub-groups of six’ when music groups meet.
 This is easy to understand in relation to actual performances (i.e. don’t accept a group booking for more than six people, and then distance that group booking from the next one), but in relation to rehearsal, we believe it is clearer to think of each attendee as a sub-group of one – and every single person therefore needs to be socially distanced from every other person at all times: during the activity, before and after, during the break, in the toilet queue.
-The only exceptions would be, e.g. a parent and child or partners from onethe household attending together.
+The only exceptions would be, e.g. a parent and child or partners from one household attending together.